-Markham municipal services (water supply, sanitary sewers and storm sewers) provide for the safe and effective delivery of water and wastewater services by York Region.
+Markham municipal services (water supply, sanitary sewers and storm sewers) provide for the distribution of safe and effective water and waste water services delivered by York Region.
 Markham also coordinates the provision of utilities by private providers including solid waste and recycling collection, telecommunications, street lighting, gas, electricity and Markham District Energy.

 Markham invests in new municipal infrastructure and system upgrades from time to time to meet planning objectives and ensure a "state of good repair" in order to protect the valuable assets that are built to last and to operate efficiently.
-The City will ensure that system upgrades and new municipal infrastructure is climate-resilient to address the impacts of climate change and protect human and environmental health.